GeorgeProsser/quadrillion/README.md

 # quadrillion
-Solver for Quadrillion puzzle game by SmartGames
+Solver for Quadrillion puzzle by SmartGames